 - The allowable deduction must be limited to the deduction to which the employee is entitled under section 11F having regard to the remuneration and the period (e.g. current or arrear contributions) in respect of which it is payable.
-Provided that at any time during year of assessment, the amount of contribution to be deducted i.t.o paragraphs (a), (b) and (bA) must not exceed an amount that bears to amount stipulated in section 11F(2)(a) same ratio as period during which remuneration was paid by employer to employee bears to a whole year. - Current contributions The deduction limited to - Greater of 27.5% of remuneration, OR taxable income including passive income and taxable capital gains but excluding - - o retirement lump sum benefits, - withdrawal lump sum benefits and severance benefits i.r.o both remuneration and taxable income, before allowing any deduction under sections 11F and 18A, - Limited to R350, 000.
+Provided that at any time during year of assessment, the amount of contribution to be deducted i.t.o paragraphs (a), (b) and (bA) must not exceed an amount that bears to amount stipulated in section 11F(2)(a) same ratio as period during which remuneration was paid by employer to employee bears to a whole year. - Current contributions The deduction must be limited to the lesser of : - R350 000: OR - 27.5% of the higher of - - Remuneration as defined in Fourth Schedule (excluding retirement fund lump sum benefit, retirement lump sum withdrawal benefit and severance benefit); - Taxable income before allowing any deduction under ss11(k), 6quat(1C) and 18A) (excluding retirement fund lump sum benefit, retirement lump sum withdrawal benefit and severance benefit) - Taxable income (before allowing any deduction under ss11(k), 6quat(1C) and 18A) and before inclusion of any taxable capital gain (excluding retirement fund lump sum benefit, retirement lump sum withdrawal benefit and severance benefit). - Total current pension fund contributions must reflect under code 4001 (curren t plus arrear contributions).

-- Total current pension fund contributions must reflect under code 4001 (current plus arrear contributions). - Total current provident fund contributions must reflect under code 4003. - Only provident fund contributions made on or after 1 March 2016 are allowable as a deduction.
-Contributions made pre 1 March 2016 are not allowed as a deduction. - Total current retirement annuity fund contributions must reflect under code 4006 (current plus arrear contributions). - A partner in a partnership must be deemed to be an employee of a partnership and a partnership must be deemed to be the employer to the partners in that partnership with effect from 1 March 2016.
+- Total current provident fund contributions must reflect under code 4003. - Only provident fund contributions made on or after 1 March 2016 are allowable as a deduction.
+Contributions made pre - 1 March 2016 are not allowed as a deduction. - Total current retirement annuity fund contributions must reflect under code 4006 (current plus arrear contributions). - A partner in a partnership must be deemed to be an employee of a partnership and a partnership must be deemed to be the employer to the partners in that partnership with effect from 1 March 2016.